 Data confidentiality terms or policies govern how machine translation providers use client data.

 Some machine translation providers use client data to train and improve their translation systems.
-Confidential data for machine translation include:
+Many data are confidential for machine translation.

 - Client consumer user data